solectrus/hosting/step-by-step/external-server/README.md

 Signup on Hetzner:
 https://hetzner.cloud/?ref=NggV8HU9FqCz
-(referral link, will give you a discount of €20)
+(referral link, will give you an discount of €20)

 Order your server: